ClickHouse/ClickHouse/docs/en/development/tests.md

 `CLion` has its own code formatter that has to be tuned for our code style.

+We also use `codespell` to find typos in code.
+It is automated as well.

 ## Metrica B2B Tests {#metrica-b2b-tests}

 Each ClickHouse release is tested with Yandex Metrica and AppMetrica engines.
 Testing and stable versions of ClickHouse are deployed on VMs and run with a small copy of Metrica engine that is processing fixed sample of input data.
 Then results of two instances of Metrica engine are compared together.